Search the Otago Polytechnic website

 Welcome to Neurodiversity

-Otago Polytechnic’s Neurodiversity Community provides an opportunity to share resources, make connections with people who identify as neurodivergent, and provides resources for those who want to know more about neurodiversity.
+Otago Polytechnic’s Neurodiversity Community provides an opportunity to share resources, make connections with other kaimahi who identify as neurodivergent, and provides resources for those who want to know more about neurodiversity.

 We believe that Neurodiversity brings amazing strengths, and we can all show respect through our awareness, understanding and acceptance.
 To support individuals and whānau we all need to have a better understanding of neurodiversity and reflect on what it means for our practice.